FAQs

 attend social dances?

 A: None whatsoever!
-Most often we teach people with no
+Most often we teach people with no previous

-get started.
-Or, stop by our weekly social dance where we offer
+Swing is the best way to get started.
+Or, stop by our weekly

-a quick crash course for new attendees.
-We also teach free 1-hour
+social dance where we offer a quick crash course for new

-beginner lessons before all of our monthly dances.
-There are plenty
+our monthly dances.
+There are plenty of opportunities to

 Q: Do I need a partner to take classes or attend social